NillionNetwork/scaffold-nillion/README.md

 1. Install the [MetaMask Flask browser extension](https://docs.metamask.io/snaps/get-started/install-flask/) that will let you work with experimental snaps

-2. [Visit the Nillion Key Management UI](https://github.com/NillionNetwork/nillion-snap) to generate a user key and store it in Snaps
+2. [Visit the Nillion Key Management UI](https://nillion-snap-site.vercel.app/) to generate a user key and store it in MetaMask Snaps - this saves your user key within MetaMask so it can be used by other Nillion web apps

 3. Run through this quickstart and "Connect to Snap" from the UI